 Carrying money on vacation is a balancing act between safety and utility.
 Making money difficult to access deters thieves, but when it comes time to pay for something, you still want to be able to get to it without stripping off clothes or playing hide-and-seek with a bag’s hidden pockets.
 With that in mind, here are 10 tips that will help you carry money safely and elegantly while traveling.

-Favor on-Body Storage
+Favor On-Body Storage

 Under-clothing storage accessories have come a long way since neck pouches and money belts came onto the scene.
-Though those classics are still in favor, newer options include bra stashes, as well as long johns, underwear, and undershirts with built-in pockets for safe storage.
+Though those classics are still effective, newer options include bra stashes, as well as long johns, underwear, and undershirts with built-in pockets for safe storage.
 On-body storage accessories are particularly useful if you’re sleeping somewhere that doesn’t have a secure place for cash and other valuables.

 Note that on-body storage isn’t a good wallet alternative, since fishing around under your clothes for money advertises where you’re hiding the goods.
-And lest you think a fanny pack is a substitute for a money belt, realize that it can actually make you more vulnerable to thievery since it marks you as a tourist.

 Keep Small Bills Handy